jeffblackadar/mre/docs/en/lessons/sample_lesson.md

 echo "hello world!"
 ```

-I can make [absolute links as normal](http://programminghistorian.org), though if I try to make a [relative link](../lessons/counting-frequencies) to a published lesson on the Programming Historian, that won't work, because this repo will only contain lessons that are works in progress.
+I can make [absolute links as normal](http://programminghistorian.org), though if I try to make a to a published lesson on the Programming Historian, that won't work, because this repo will only contain lessons that are works in progress.

 However, I can add images for my lesson to the images directory here on the submissions repo, and then use the standard figure syntax to include it: